+Land and Property

+- 9.1 The Head of Asset Management and Estates may authorise and approve legal documents on behalf of the Council in respect of property transactions up to a total value of £25,000 in the following categories:

+- Short term contracted out leases of less than 5 years

+- Licences

+- Wayleaves

+- Easements

+- Disposals

+Any transaction above this figure must be approved by the Chief Financial Officer.

-- 9.1 The Growth Board will make recommendations to the Chief Financial Officer regarding the acquisition or disposal of any land or property up to £500k in value. - 9.2 Recommendations on acquisitions or disposals valued between £500k and up to £5m may be approved by the Cabinet Member for Finance and Resources in consultation with the Leader of the Council, subject to the intention to do so having been reported to a previous meeting of Cabinet and in accordance with the Leader's Scheme of Delegation.
-Recommendations on acquisitions or disposals valued over £5m will be reported for approval to Cabinet. - 9.3 All proposals for the acquisition of investment properties will be channeled through the Head of Asset Management & Estates and will be progressed in line with the Asset Investment Strategy relating to the Asset Acquisition Fund established as part of the Medium Term Financial Strategy 2018/22 - 9.4 Asset disposals, between £5k and £500k and mainly non land and buildings, must be authorised in accordance with the Council's Scheme of Financial Delegation and the Assets Procedure.
+- 9.2 In order to establish a clear separation of duty, any property acquisitions or disposals directly dealt with by the Head of Asset Management and Estates should be approved by the Executive Director Resources as well as the Chief Financial Officer. - 9.3 Recommendations on acquisitions or disposals valued between £500k and up to £5m must also be approved by the Cabinet Member for Finance and Resources in consultation with the Leader of the Council, subject to the intention to do so having been reported to a previous meeting of Cabinet and in accordance with the Leader's Scheme of Delegation.
+Recommendations on acquisitions or disposals valued over £5m will be reported for approval to Cabinet. - 9.4 All proposals for the acquisition of investment properties will be channeled through the Head of Asset Management & Estates and will be progressed in line with the Asset Investment Strategy relating to the Asset Acquisition Fund established as part of the Medium Term Financial Strategy 2018/22

+Non Land and Property

+- 9.5 Non land and building asset disposals, between £5k and £500k must be authorised in accordance with the Council's Scheme of Financial Delegation and the Assets Procedure.
 The Head of Commissioning & Procurement Corporate must be consulted prior to any non-property assets being disposed of to ensure that the best possible price is obtained and that the method of disposal is appropriate.
+For items over £100k disposal should be by competitive tender or public auction - 9.6 Asset disposals up to £5k must be authorised in accordance with the Council's Scheme of Financial Delegation and be reasonable as regards methodology, value obtained and recorded.

+Leases

-For items over £100k disposal should be by competitive tender or public auction - 9.5 Asset disposals up to £5k must be authorised in accordance with the Council's Scheme of Financial Delegation and be reasonable as regards methodology, value obtained and recorded. - 9.6 The total value of leasehold acquisitions or disposals includes the value of all rental payments and service charges over the life of the lease.
-The total value of lettings includes the value of all rental payments and service charges over the life of the lease. - 9.7 Officers must notify the relevant Head of Finance before entering into any lease, to ensure that the correct accounting treatment can be applied. - 9.8 The Head of Asset Management and Estates may authorise and approve legal documents (to include disposal of assets, licences & leases) on behalf of the Council in respect of property transactions up to a total value of £25,000.
-Any transaction above this figure must be approved by the Chief Financial Officer. - 9.9 For further guidance on assets please consult the Council's Assets Procedure.
+- 9.7 The total value of leasehold acquisitions or disposals includes the value of all rental payments and service charges over the life of the lease.
+The total value of lettings includes the value of all rental payments and service charges over the life of the lease. - 9.8 Officers must notify the relevant Head of Finance before entering into any lease, to ensure that the correct accounting treatment can be applied. - 9.9 For further guidance on assets please consult the Council's Assets Procedure.